 ^ Because of too few observations, severity on the item “suicidal thoughts” was divided into 3-6 instead of 3-4 and 5-6.

+# For each symptom, we corrected for multiple testing by dividing the p-value of 0.05 with the amount of tests performed (15 for each specific symptom), hence the corrected p-value was 0.0033 (except for suicidal thoughts, were the corrected p-value was 0.05/10 = 0.005).

 Supplementary Table 4: Multinomial logistic regression analyses* showing the relative risk ratio (RRR) for the 34 BISS symptoms which are not covered by the MADRS, depending on baseline white blood cell (WBC) levels among 199 male patients with bipolar disorder from the Bipolar CHOICE study.
 Individuals with WBC 7-7.99x109/L were set as the reference group.